Commit to starting to train for the Walt Disney World Dopey Challenge - running 48.6 miles through all of the WDW parks in a matter of four days.

 Fear of having to be “selfish” and get my workouts in instead of take care of my family.

-Fear of failure when I’m not able to meet my daily goals (which, spoiler alert, I did on my very first day … more on that later).
+Fear of failure when I’m not able to meet my daily goals.

 Fear of injury or physically not being able to accomplish what I am setting out to do.

-But as I downward-dogged through my hot yoga class today and our instructor kept reminding us to think of our “intention” (something I often don’t even bother with when I take classes), I kept picturing my daughter’s face.
+But as I downward-dogged through a recent yoga class and our instructor kept reminding us to think of our “intention” (something I often don’t even bother with when I take classes), I kept picturing my daughter’s face.

 I pictured what she might look like at various stages of her life, watching me live mine, and how my actions, decisions, and words would affect her.